Prag8855/aab/content/guides/permanent-residence.md

 To apply in Berlin, you must [use the *Ausländerbehörde* contact form](/guides/immigration-office#how-to-contact-the-auslanderbehorde) to send all the [required documents](#required-documents) to the [correct department](/guides/immigration-office#departments).
 Send your application to departments E1 to E6.
 Do not choose departments B1 to B4.[^76]{{ fail_on('2025-01-15') }}

-Wait for them to contact you.
-[A few months later](/guides/auslanderbehorde-wait-times), they will reply and give you an appointment.
-They might also ask for more documents.

-This is the only option.
+This is the only way.
 You can't go to the *Ausländerbehörde* without an appointment.
 You only get an appointment after you send your documents through the contact form.

 **[How to send your application ➞](/guides/residence-permit#send-your-application)**

 ### 3. Wait

-The *Ausländerbehörde* will process your application, then invite you for an appointment.
-This takes [a few months](/guides/auslanderbehorde-wait-times).
+The *Ausländerbehörde* will process your application.
 There is no way to track your application.
+You must wait for their response.
+It takes [a few months](/guides/auslanderbehorde-wait-times).

-While you wait, your current [[National Visa]] or residence permit [stays valid](/guides/residence-permit#if-your-visa-or-residence-permit-expires), even if it should expire.
+While you wait, your current [[National Visa]] or residence permit might expire.
+It's extended until the *Ausländerbehörde* processes your application.

 **[What happens while you wait ➞](/guides/residence-permit#wait)**